NachoColl/dotnet-cf4dotnet/README.md

 # How It Works

-**Cloudformation4dotNET** command tool uses reflection to check your code for functions that should get deployed on AWS and create the required Cloudformation resources.
+**Cloudformation4dotNET** uses reflection to check your code for functions that should get deployed on AWS, and builds the required Cloudformation template resources.
+To identify those functions, you only have to mark them with the provided function property class (e.g. ```Cloudformation4dotNET.APIGateway.APIGatewayResourceProperties```).

-To identify those functions you must use the tool-related function property, as for example in case your defining a new API Gateway Lambda:

 ```csharp
 [Cloudformation4dotNET.APIGateway.APIGatewayResourceProperties("utils/status", EnableCORS=true, TimeoutInSeconds=2)]